Why Eco?

 wine

-The current situation in Montenegro is that modern energy-saving technologies are hardly used. *Given the construction boom’ which is likely to last into the medium term (five to ten years) and beyond even with the current economic crisis, this means that ongoing demand for energy in a region already suffering from power-supply shortages will get more severe than it would if such technologies were mandatory and implemented.
+The current situation in Montenegro is that modern energy-saving technologies are hardly used. *Given the construction boom’ which is likely to last into the long term ( ten to 20 years ?) and beyond even with the current economic crisis, this means that ongoing demand for energy in a region already suffering from power-supply shortages will get more severe than it would if such technologies were mandatory and implemented.

 The same is true for water use.
 Having proclaimed in its Constitution of 1991 that it is an Ecological State, Montenegro has done little since to implement this bold statement.